mwblythe/squint/README.md

 }
 ```

-Otherwise, you can leverage the `KeepNil` option.
-It is essentially the same as `KeepEmpty`, but applies to pointers.
+Otherwise, you can leverage the `NilValues` option.
+It is essentially the same as `EmptyValues`, but applies to pointers.
 So, you can do:

 ```go
 type Updates struct {